vitejs/vite/packages/plugin-react-refresh/README.md

 By default, @vite/plugin-react-refresh will process files ending with `.js`, `.jsx`, and `.tsx`, and excludes all files in `node_modules`.

-In some situations you may not want a file to act as an HMR boundary, instead preferring that the changes propigate higher in the stack before being handled.
+In some situations you may not want a file to act as an HMR boundary, instead preferring that the changes propagate higher in the stack before being handled.
 In these cases, you can provide an `include` and/or `exclude` option, which can be regex or a [picomatch](https://github.com/micromatch/picomatch#globbing-features) pattern, or array of either.
-Files must match include and not exclude in order to be processed.
+Files must match include and not exclude to be processed.
 Note, when using either `include`, or `exclude`, the defaults will not be merged in, so re-apply them if necessary.

 ```js
 export default {